-The Member has the right to purchase an individual life policy from Blue Cross if their member life benefit coverage terminates on or before the Member reaches age 65 due to retirement, termination of employment or termination of coverage for the group or class of Employees to which the Member belongs.
+The Member has the right to purchase an individual life policy from Blue Cross if their member life benefit coverage terminates on or before their 65th birthday due to retirement, termination of employment or termination of coverage for the group or class of Employees to which the Member belongs.

-This conversion option also applies to any scheduled reduction or termination of coverage that becomes effective at specified ages, without exceeding age 65.
+This conversion option also applies to any scheduled reduction or termination of coverage that becomes effective at specified ages.